Showing posts with label Jack Weston. Show all posts

 Paul Sand, the David Schwimmer of the '70s, as record exec Steve Waits

-I watch this movie and sometimes and all I can see, at worst: gay self-hatred; at best: the kind of fence-straddling, middle-market project that remains willfully clueless of the far-reaching cultural ramifications of perpetuating gay "invisibility" under the guise of a broader audience appeal.
+I watch this movie, and sometimes all I can see is, at worst, gay self-loathing.
+At best, the kind of fence-straddling, middle-market project that remains willfully clueless of the far-reaching cultural ramifications of perpetuating gay "invisibility" under the guise of a broader audience appeal.

 And as an ostensibly “family-oriented” entertainment that thinks it’s being racy by slipping in coy and winking gay references at every opportunity, Can’t Stop the Music is a homophobe’s dream (nightmare) of the subversive cult of a “gay agenda” being secretly foisted upon unsuspecting straights.
 Look!...a red bandana!
 Look!...naked men playing innocent grab-ass in the shower!
-Listen!...subtle-as-a-sledgehammer jokes like, “Anybody who can swallow two Sno-Balls and a Ding Dong shouldn't have any trouble with pride.”
+Listen!...subtle-as-a-sledgehammer triple-entendres like, “Anybody who can swallow two Sno-Balls and a Ding Dong shouldn't have any trouble with pride.”
+Kill me now.

 Joining Jenner and Perrine in this shot are Broadway star Tammy Grimes and actress-dancer (and Mrs. Sammy Davis, Jr.) Altovise Davis.
 Grimes sang a song in the musical 45 Minutes from Broadway called "So Long, Mary" which, when you stop to think of it, would have been a great subtitle for this movie.